Render Service Types

 For storing data

-In addition to the managed data stores below, Render supports attaching a persistent disk to most other service types.
+In addition to the managed datastores below, Render supports attaching a persistent disk to most other service types.

 Service TypeDescription